davidsmith2/three-aces/README.md

 **Note:** This project is under development.
 As such, the following should be considered notes rather than "official" documentation.

-An attempt at a larger-scale, more complex JavaScript application using REST/MVC.
-The app is based around the OpenMenu specification, a kind of data schema for the restaurant industry.
+This project is an attempt to build a larger-scale, more-complex JavaScript application than the avergae tutorial describes using REST/MVC principles.
+The app is based upon the OpenMenu specification, a kind of data schema for the restaurant industry.
 My aim is to create two and possibly three sub-apps:

+* an app that allows restaurant owners to create open menus for their restaurant(s) [required]
 * an app that allows customers to order menu items from open menus [required]
-* an app that allows restaurant owners to create open menus for their restaurant(s) [required]
 * a monitoring app of some kind [possible]

 ## REST API

+### Private app

 | HTTP verb | URL
 | --------- | ---